kyma-project/test-infra/prow-configurations/README.md

 In the new window, select all scopes and click **Generate token**.
 >**NOTE:** Create a separate bot account instead of using your personal one.
 If the Prow bot account is the same as the account that creates a job-triggering comment, the job is not triggered.

+2. To run jobs properly, Prow requires two sets of credentials:

+-

 2. Run the following script to start the installation process:

 ```bash